ploomber/core/doc/deprecation.md

 ### Custom message

-If the method was renamed and any other behavior changed, use `custom_message`:
+If the method was renamed and any other behavior changed, use `custom_message`.

+Furthermore, add the following directives to the docstrings (with the appropriate message):

+- `.. versionadded:: {deprecated_in}`: to the new method (include custom message)
+- `.. deprecated:: {deprecated_in}`: to the old method

 ```{code-cell} ipython3
 from ploomber_core import deprecated